Walks at Montacute House

 As the Welhams brook breaks out of the woodland you can view two flood attenuation ponds, which were created to help ‘slow the flow’ and are the home of many dragonfly species.

 Hornhay orchard, on the north west side of the house and garden, and Wash Lane orchard on the south west side, are home to mature fruit trees and some more newly planted cider trees that were part of the Tidnor collection.
 In the spring the buds start appearing on the trees before they are covered in blossoms.
 Later in the year they will be laden with fruit ready for collecting.

 Ladies’ Walk is a mature woodland dominated by beech trees that offer scenic views of Montacute village.

 In spring, you can listen to bird song and admire carpets of bluebells that appear.
 They are then closely followed by wild garlic, which gives off the most intense arroma.
 During the summer, one of the viewpoint benches is ideal for quiet contemplation.
 In the autumn and winter months, the woodland becomes a rusty brown as the beech leaves turn and fall.

 Return via the Old Deer Park, once a medieval enclosure part of the Abbey Grounds.
 Sheep often graze the pasture and the stream running through it is a withy bed, where the willows were once managed for basket making.

 St Michael's Hill

-Montacute village got its name from this hill, originally called ‘Mons Acutus’ (which means ‘sharp hill’ in Latin).
-The Normans built a motte-and-bailey castle on top, with a chapel dedicated to St Michael; all that now remains are the footings, on which the Phelips family built a tower in the 18th century, but the name lingers on.
+Montacute village got its name from this hill, originally called ‘Mons Acutus’ (sharp hill in Latin).
+The Normans built a motte-and-bailey castle on top, with a chapel dedicated to St Michael.
+All that remains today are the footings, on which the Phelips family built a tower in the 18th century, but the name lingers on.